equinix/terraform-provider-equinix/docs/resources/fabric_connection.md

 #### 1. Create and Accept the Connection

-* Create the connection using the Equinix Terraform provider.
+* Create the connection using the Equinix Terraform provider
-* Then manually accept the connection request in the Alibaba Portal for the created physical connection.
+* Then manually accept the connection request in the Alibaba Portal for the created physical connection

 #### 2. Delete Resources
 * Run `terraform destroy` to delete the Alibaba VBR